raceychan/ididi/README.md

 ### Using Scope to manage resources

+- scope can resolve non-resource dependents as well.
 - nested scope is supported.
-- scope can resolve 'normal' dependents as well.
+- you can have infinite number of scopes
+- scope is separated by context:

+If you have two call stack of `a1 -> b1` and `a2 -> b2`
+Here a1 and a2 means two calls to smame function `a` in b1 you can only access scope created by the a1, not a2.

 you might use combination of `with` or `async with` statement and `dg.scope()` to manage resources.

 resources will only be shared across dependents only withint the same scope, and will be automatically destryoed and closed when the scope is exited.

-NOTE: classes that implment `contextlib.AbstractContextManager` or `contextlib.AbstractAsyncContextManager` are also considered to be resources and can be resolved within scope.
+NOTE: classes that implment `contextlib.AbstractContextManager` or `contextlib.AbstractAsyncContextManager` are also considered to be resources and can/should be resolved within scope.

 ```python
 @dg.node